myeomans/doc2concrete/cran-comments.md

+## Version Update (0.4.7)

+We caught a bug - a component function had two of its arguments reversed.

 ## Version Update (0.4.6)

 This is our fourth re-submission.
 We have made substantial changes, based on the previous reviewer's feedback, and we respond to each in line below: